DamoM73/digital-solutions-text-2025/content/07_python/06_queries.md

 ### Creating Parameterised Queries

-We will be using the dictionary `sqlite3` method of parameterising our queries.
+We will be using the dictionary `sqlite3` method of parameterising our queries.To do this `slqite3` uses additional arguements in the `execute` command.
+The first argument of the `execute` command is still a string with one minor change.
+Where we want to place a variable

  Add the code below to the bottom of the `Datastore` class.

 ```{code} python
 :linenos: